Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 60,000 Shares of Stock

 - On Thursday, July 8th, Ernest C. Garcia II sold 23,277 shares of Carvana stock.
 The shares were sold at an average price of $320.21, for a total value of $7,453,528.17.

-Several large investors have recently added to or reduced their stakes in the stock.
-IFM Investors Pty Ltd raised its stake in shares of Carvana by 39.8% during the 2nd quarter.
-IFM Investors Pty Ltd now owns 9,001 shares of the company’s stock valued at $2,717,000 after purchasing an additional 2,561 shares during the period.
-KB Financial Partners LLC bought a new stake in shares of Carvana during the 1st quarter valued at $29,000.
-Teachers Retirement System of The State of Kentucky raised its stake in shares of Carvana by 2.3% during the 1st quarter.
-Teachers Retirement System of The State of Kentucky now owns 52,364 shares of the company’s stock valued at $13,740,000 after purchasing an additional 1,200 shares during the period.
-Stonnington Group LLC bought a new stake in shares of Carvana during the 1st quarter valued at $647,000.
-Finally, Worth Venture Partners LLC bought a new stake in shares of Carvana during the 1st quarter valued at $1,360,000.
-Institutional investors own 54.02% of the company’s stock.
+Several brokerages recently commented on CVNA.
+KeyCorp raised their target price on Carvana from $310.00 to $360.00 and gave the company an “overweight” rating in a report on Monday.
+Royal Bank of Canada began coverage on Carvana in a report on Wednesday, May 26th.
+They set an “outperform” rating and a $300.00 price objective on the stock.
+JMP Securities lifted their price objective on Carvana from $290.00 to $326.00 and gave the stock an “outperform” rating in a report on Friday, May 7th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Carvana from $280.00 to $283.00 and gave the stock a “hold” rating in a report on Wednesday, May 12th.
+Finally, Citigroup lifted their price objective on Carvana from $350.00 to $375.00 in a report on Tuesday, May 11th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and twenty have given a buy rating to the stock.
+The company has a consensus rating of “Buy” and an average price target of $304.15.

-CVNA has been the topic of several analyst reports.
-JMP Securities lifted their target price on Carvana from $290.00 to $326.00 and gave the company an “outperform” rating in a research report on Friday, May 7th.
-Citigroup lifted their target price on Carvana from $350.00 to $375.00 in a research report on Tuesday, May 11th. lifted their target price on Carvana from $350.00 to $375.00 and gave the company a “buy” rating in a research report on Tuesday, May 11th.
-Robert W. Baird lifted their target price on Carvana from $325.00 to $335.00 and gave the company an “outperform” rating in a research report on Thursday, June 17th.
-Finally, Raymond James initiated coverage on Carvana in a research report on Wednesday, April 7th.
-They set a “market perform” rating on the stock.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating and twenty have issued a buy rating to the company’s stock.
-Carvana presently has an average rating of “Buy” and a consensus price target of $303.19.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Grandview Asset Management LLC acquired a new stake in shares of Carvana during the first quarter worth $25,000.
+KB Financial Partners LLC acquired a new position in Carvana during the first quarter valued at $29,000.
+Altshuler Shaham Ltd acquired a new position in Carvana during the first quarter valued at $31,000.
+Certified Advisory Corp acquired a new position in Carvana during the first quarter valued at $33,000.
+Finally, Claar Advisors LLC acquired a new position in Carvana during the first quarter valued at $63,000.
+54.02% of the stock is currently owned by institutional investors.

 Carvana Company Profile